SpaghetMeNot/normalmagic/docs/mesh_tools/surface_insert.md

 1. A receiving mesh object.
 This will have the modifier on it.
 2. An insert mesh with open edges.
 This will be projected, cut and welded into the surface of the receiving mesh.
+3. Insert mesh cannot partially cut into surface, it has to be fully surrounded.

 ## Options